Jonathan Reis: 2009–10 season

 In the 2009–10 season, Reis was given a first team chance following a new management of trainer Fred Rutten after he made some impressive pre-season performance.
-Reis made his first appearance of the 2009–10 season came on 27 August 2009, where he came on as a late substitute, in a 1–0 win over Bnei Yehuda Tel Aviv; winning 2–0 on aggregate to send them through to the Group Stage.
-It wasn't until on 12 September 2009 when he made his first league appearance in over a year, coming on as a late substitute, in a 3–0 win over Roda JC.
+Reis made his first appearance of the 2009–10 season came on 27 August 2009, where he came on as a late substitute, in a 1–0 win over Bnei Yehuda Tel Aviv; winning 2–0 on aggregate to send them through to the group stage.
+On 12 September 2009, he made his first league appearance in over a year, coming on as a late substitute, in a 3–0 win over Roda JC.
 On 17 September 2009, in the Europa league group K match at Sparta Prague, Reis came on as substitute in the 64th minute and scored twice, in a 2–1 win, salvaging a point and becoming an unlikely hero.
 Then on 23 September 2009, Reis plays his first full match for PSV in the 2–1 Dutch Cup win against first division side De Graafschap.
 He added three goals throughout October, scoring against Copenhagen, N.E.C. and Roda JC.
 He added three more goals between 27 November 2009 and 6 December 2009, scoring twice in the league and once in the UEFA Europa League.
 Since returning to the first team, Reis established himself in the starting eleven at the striker position.
 On 24 January 2010, however, his contract was terminated after he tested positive for a banned substance and subsequently refused the club's offer of help to treat drug addiction.
 It was reported that in the case of Reis signing for another club, PSV would file a lawsuit against the player to try to get back some of the money the club had invested in him.
 Up until his release, Reis made twenty appearances and scoring eight times in all competitions.

 Since his release by PSV Eindhoven, Reis spent time at rehab in Brazil for several months.
 Over the summer, the club were determined to re–sign him.
 Eventually, on 17 July 2010, Reis re–signed for PSV Eindhoven for the second time, signing a one–year contract, with an option of extending the contract into a three-year deal.